AI trainer/educator: the complete hiring guide

 This creates a curriculum problem most companies don’t anticipate.
 You can’t build a training program in January and run it all year.
 The tools change.
 The capabilities evolve.
 The best practices shift.

 Look for people who understand modular design.
 Short, focused lessons of 2-5 minutes each.
 Easy to update.
 Easy to remix.
 Easy to personalize based on role and skill level.
+Micro-credentials and AI-driven personalized curricula are becoming the norm.

 Traditional instructional designers think in semesters.
 AI trainers need to think in sprints.